 From the Post Director to NYARNG Soldiers:

 Thanks for visiting our website and taking time to learn more about Camp Smith and what it has to offer.
 We appreciate your demonstration of an ownership attitude, since Camp Smith belongs to you, the NYARNG Soldier.
-The staff at CSTS are merely the current custodians.
+The staff at CSTS continue to work at transforming the Post - changing its character, condition and outward appearance.

 Our mission at Camp Smith is to provide academic, training and logistics facility support to NYARNG and other military units in order to improve overall unit readiness, provide similar services to civilian agencies, and act as a JRSOI platform in support of domestic operations.
 Our aim point is small unit and individual training.
 We accomplish our mission by building quality facilities and training spaces, consistently maintaining them, and being relevant and responsive to our customers...more...